 To apply to a co-op program, you must check the co-op box on your Ontario Universities' Application Centre application.
 If you apply to a co-op program that is also offered through the regular system of study and you're not admitted to co-op, you'll automatically be considered for the regular program if spaces are available.

-Co-op and regular systems of study are available to Canadian and international students, except Biotechnology/Chartered Professional Accountancy which is not available to visa students.
+Co-op and regular systems of study are available to Canadian and international students.

 Part-time and online studies